Robert-Coulston/OrderManagementApp/README.md

 # OrderManagementApp
-a fullstack app to maintain customers and orders uses graphql for data management
+A fullstack app to maintain customers and orders
+Uses graphql for data management